49er (dinghy): Related boats

 The 49erFX was developed by Mackay Boats to be a women's Olympic class.
 It consists of a 49er hull, wings, and foils, with a scaled down rig designed to suit the weight of an elite female crew.

 The 29er is a smaller, single trapeze trainer to the 49er.
 It has become popular in North America, Europe and Australia as a fast youth boat.
 Recently the 29erXX, a twin trapeze version of the 29er, has been produced with a rig very similar to the 49er.

 The 59er dinghy was put into production in Australia and the UK in 2002.
 It is a non-trapeze, 4.7 m sailing dinghy, rigged with an asymmetrical spinnaker.
 It is designed for a crew weight of 145 to 180 kg.

+The Musto Skiff is a single-handed skiff with a similar concept to the 49er: a flat hull, wings, an asymmetrical spinnaker, and one main sail (but no jib).